 Which of the following examples is a red herring fallacy?

-Example 1: “My wife wants to talk about cleaning out the garage, so I asked her what she wants to do with our patio furniture?
-Now she’s shopping for new patio furniture and not bothering me about the garage.”
+“My wife wants to talk about cleaning out the garage, so I asked her what she wants to do with our patio furniture.
+Now she’s shopping for new patio furniture and not asking me about the garage.”

-Example 2: “My wife wants to talk about cleaning out the garage, so I asked her what she wants to do with the patio furniture?
-It’s just sitting in the garage taking up space.”
+“My wife wants to talk about cleaning out the garage, so I asked her what she wants to do with the patio furniture, because it’s just sitting in the garage taking up space.”

-Another causal fallacy is the Post Hoc fallacy.
-Post hoc is short for post hoc ergo propter hoc ("after this, therefor because of this").
+Another causal fallacy is the post hoc fallacy.
+Post hoc is short for post hoc ergo propter hoc ("after this, therefore because of this").
 This fallacy happens when you mistake something for the cause just because it came first.
-The key words here are “Post” and “propter” meaning “before” and “cause.”
+The key words here are “post” and “propter” meaning “after” and “because of.”
 Just because this came before that doesn’t mean this caused that.
 Post doesn’t prove propter.
 A lot of superstitions are susceptible to this fallacy.
 For example:

 “Yesterday, I walked under a ladder with an open umbrella indoors while spilling salt in front of a black cat.
 And I forgot to knock on wood with my lucky dice.
 That must be why I’m having such a bad day today.
 It’s bad luck.”

 Now, it’s theoretically possible that those things cause bad luck.
 But since those superstitions have no known or demonstrated causal power, and “luck” isn’t exactly the most scientifically reliable category, it’s more reasonable to assume that those events, by themselves, didn’t cause bad luck.
-Perhaps that person’s "bad luck" is just his own interpretation because he was expecting to have bad luck.
-He might be having a genuinely bad day, but we cannot assume some non-natural relation between those events caused today to go bad.
+Perhaps that person’s "bad luck" is just their own interpretation because they were expecting to have bad luck.
+They might be having a genuinely bad day, but we cannot assume some non-natural relation between those events caused today to go bad.
 That’s a Post Hoc fallacy.
 Now, if you fell off a ladder onto an angry black cat and got tangled in an umbrella, that will guarantee you one bad day.